 Bedtime stories for toddlers are almost guaranteed to make your little ones fall asleep when they listen to them.
-These stories are mesmerizing and often take toddlers into a world of imagination and fantasy.
-The stories are full of fascinating characters, personalities, and even objects, leaving your child amazed.
+These stories are mesmerizing and often take toddlers into a world of imagination, and fantasy which ultimately helps in relaxation.
+The stories are soothing and full of fascinating characters, personalities, and even objects, leaving your child amazed.

-We believe that you might have run out of stories at some point.
+We do understand that you run out of nursery rhymes and stories at some point.
 Well, then we have got you covered.
-We have listed some of the best bedtime stories that you can tell your toddler to make them fall asleep hassle-free.
+We have listed some of the best bedtime stories that you can tell your toddler to make them fall asleep hassle-free by acting as lullabies.
 Read on to know more.

 Bible Bedtime Stories

 From Princess Stories: Real Bible Stories of God’s Princesses

 A long time ago, Eve was the first princess on the Earth.
 She was the first woman God created.
 Adam was the first man.
 God used Adam’s ribs to make Eve.
 They both lived in the Gardens of Eden that was a beautiful place.
 It was full of big trees, gentle rivers, beautiful flowers, butterflies, swans, horses, and many other animals.
 Life in the garden was great.
 God loved them so much and gave them everything they needed.

 They just had to obey one rule.
 God asked them not to eat the fruits of the tree that is in the center of the garden.
 But the fruit looked delicious.
 The princess could not resist, so she plucked the fruit and took a big bite.
 It was sweet and juicy!
 She offered it to Adam too.
 But they felt guilty and tried to hide from God when he came to the garden that evening.